- 50% off exhibitions with National Art Pass.

 Founded in 1824, the nucleus of the National Gallery's holdings was not a royal collection, as in the case of the Louvre or the Prado, but the British government's acquisition of 38 paintings from the estate of the wealthy financier John Julius Angerstein.

-The earliest part of the collection mainly comprises devotional works of the 12th-14th centuries, masterpieces of passion and piety.
+The earliest part of the collection mainly comprises devotional works from the 12th–14th centuries, masterpieces of passion and piety.
 These include the beautiful Wilton Diptych, painted for King Richard II of England.

 The Renaissance is particularly well represented, with great works from Northern and Southern Europe jostling for supremacy.
 The walls of the 15th-century galleries glow with Madonnas by Bellini and Lippi, as well as works by Uccello, Memling and Botticelli.
 The 16th-century rooms feature Holbein's anamorphic marvel The Ambassadors, as well as paintings by Titian, Bronzino and Cranach.